nd-nuclear-theory/am/INSTALL.md

 # 1. Installation as python module

-For use as a Python module, install using distutils/pip:
+For use as a Python module, the basic idea is to install using distutils/pip (but please first see below for notes on setting environment variables):

    ~~~~~~~~~~~~~~~~
    % python3 -m pip install --user .
    ~~~~~~~~~~~~~~~~

-However, this installation requires compiling C++ code.
-If you are on an HPC cluster, make sure you have loaded the appropriate modules for whatever compiler you wish to use.
+This installation process requires compiling C++ code.
+If you are on an HPC cluster, make sure you have loaded the appropriate modules for whatever compiler you wish to use, before you try to install.

 Moreover, the code requires the GSL library.
+If GSL is already installed in the compiler's search path, e.g., in `/usr/local`, then you should be set.
-If GSL is not installed systemwide (e.g., in `/usr/local`), compilation will fail, with an error such as `fatal
+Otherwise, compilation will fail, with an error such as `fatal error: gsl/gsl_sf_coupling.h: No such file or directory`.

-error: gsl/gsl_sf_coupling.h: No such file or directory`.
-If you are on an HPC cluster, you may need to load an appropriate module).
+If you are on an HPC cluster, you may need to load an appropriate module for GSL, which will typically set the `GSL_DIR` environment variable, or something similar, to point to the location of the GSL installation.
 Then you will need to set `CFLAGS` and/or `LDFLAGS` so that distutils/pip can find GSL, wherever it happens to be installed, e.g.:

    ~~~~~~~~~~~~~~~~